Star Trek V: The Final Frontier movie review

 I’m putting “God” in quotes – I’m being clever!

 Kirk is baffled.
 “What does God need with a starship?” he asks.
 “God” wants to know who Kirk is, but Kirk retorts, “Don’t you know?
 Aren’t you God?” and then “God” laser beams Kirk in the chest.
 It doesn’t kill him, but it knocks him on his ass.
 Seeing this, Spock asks him again, “What does God need with a starship?” and also gets knocked on his ass, even though he just saw the same thing happen to Kirk a few seconds ago.
 Imagine you saw someone try to pick up a cupcake, but when he touched the cupcake, he received an electric shock so powerful that he fell on his ass.
 Ask yourself: would you try to pick up that same cupcake?
 I bet not.

 Then “God” starts saying something about how he must have the ship and he’s been imprisoned in this place for a really long time.
 So… probably not God.
 Sybok asks him to reveal himself to him… and then it turns into him.
 It tuns into Sybok.

 Yeah.
-No idea what the hell that is.
-Kirk tells the Enterprise to fire a torpedo and he, McCoy and Spock run while Sybok volunteers to fight it via his power to heal it’s pain.
-No idea what the hell is going on.
-The torpedo apparently kills Sybok, but the God monster thingy is still there, still pissed.
+No idea what the hell that is about.
+Kirk tells the Enterprise to fire a torpedo and he, McCoy and Spock run while Sybok volunteers to fight it via his power to heal its pain.
+Still no idea what the hell is going on.
+The torpedo apparently kills Sybok, but the God monster thingy is still there and still pissed.
 Also, apparently, the Enterprise’s transporters work now, but can only beam up two people, so Kirk tells Scotty to beam up McCoy and Kirk.
 That’s called plot convenience – it’s tense if Kirk is down there alone, and he said he knew that when he died, he’d be alone…

 Then the monster God thing comes out again and this, this is what happens: